-If your baby is not in a head down position after your 36th week, your doctor can explain your choices and their risks to help you decide what steps to take next.
+If your baby is not in a head-down position after your 36th week, your provider can explain your choices and their risks to help you decide what steps to take next.

-Your doctor may try to guide the baby into the right position.
-This is called external version and involves pushing on your belly while watching the baby on an ultrasound.
+Your provider may offer to try to guide the baby into the right position.
+This is called external version and it involves pushing on your belly while watching the baby on an ultrasound.
 The pushing may cause some discomfort.

-You may be given a medication that relaxes the muscles of the uterus.
+If your provider tries to change your baby's position, you may be given a medicine that relaxes the muscles of your uterus.
+You can also expect:

-- An ultrasound shows the doctor where the placenta and baby are located.
+- An ultrasound to show your provider where the placenta and baby are located.

-- Your doctor will push on the abdomen to try and turn the baby’s position.
+- Your provider to push on your abdomen to try and turn your baby's position.

-Success is higher if your doctor tries this procedure at about 37 weeks.
-At this time, the baby is a little smaller, and there is usually more fluid around the baby.
-The baby is also old enough in the small chance that there is a problem during the procedure that makes it necessary to deliver the baby promptly.
-External version can not be done once you are in active labor.
+Success is higher if your provider tries this procedure at about 35 to 37 weeks.
+At this time, your baby is a little smaller, and there is usually more fluid around the baby.
+Your baby is also old enough in case there is a problem during the procedure that makes it necessary to deliver the baby promptly.
+This is rare.
+External version cannot be done once you are in active labor.

-Risks are low for this procedure when a skilled doctor does it.
-Rarely, it may lead to an emergency C-section if:
+Risks are low for this procedure when a skilled provider does it.
+Rarely, it may lead to an emergency cesarean delivery (C-section) if: